GW230529: Characteristics

-GW230529 is the result of the merger of a object (thought to be a light black hole) and a object (though to be a neutron star).
+GW230529 is the result of the merger of a object (thought to be a light black hole) and a object (thought to be a neutron star).
 It occurred at an estimated distance of 201±102 Mpc.
 While it is unlikely, the mass range for the primary object does not completely exclude the possibility that it is a heavy neutron star.

 Detection

 The event occurred on 29 May 2023 at 18:15:00 UTC, while only the LIGO Livingston detector was operational.
 It was reported in low-latency 14 s later by the PyCBC and GstLAL search pipelines.
 It was also reported by the MBTA pipeline for the paper.
 It has a signal-to-noise ratio (SNR) around 11.
 The fact that only one of the detectors was active at the time of the event usually makes detections more challenging, as the search pipelines usually rely on coincident detections in several detectors in order to validate events.
 The relatively high SNR of the event, coupled to its low mass (and thus longer duration) made the detection possible.